-In short, consumers who purchase electricity directly from producers (temporary electricity purchasers) or produce and use electricity themselves (Self-generator) are the targets.
+In short, consumers who purchase electricity directly from producers (temporary electricity purchasers) or produce and use electricity themselves (self-generators) are the targets.
 Consumers in ordinary households, etc. are not subject to this consumption obligation assignment because they purchase electricity from grid companies.

 There are four main methods for each province / market entity to achieve its assigned consumption obligations.

-Promote and invest in renewable energy power generation, and promote consumption by increasing power generation capacity and power generation within the province and connecting to grids.
+- Promote and invest in renewable energy power generation, and promote consumption by increasing power generation capacity and power generation within the province and connecting to grids.

-Promote consumption by purchasing renewable energy from outside the province.
+- Promote consumption by purchasing renewable energy from outside the province.

-Market entities that have not achieved their quota purchase, from entities that have achieved the allocation, the excess consumption that has been consumed beyond their quota.
-(Direct transfer transaction)
+- Market entities that have not achieved their quota purchase, from entities that have achieved the allocation, the excess consumption that has been consumed beyond their quota. (direct transfer transaction)

 Direct transfer transaction